eneko89/cachekill/README.md

 All files not ending with `.html` have been fingerprinted and all the occurrences of those in every `.js`, `.css` and `.html` files replaced by the new filenames.
 For example, if `bundle.min.css` had a `url('../img/a.jpg')` css rule, now `bundle.min-HASH.css` would have `url('../img/a-HASH.jpg')`.

 If you run it with `-r` or `--rename`, files get rewritten instead of copied.
 Use it with caution, as it is a destructive operation.
-It's intended to be used with copied files as part of the build process, and not over the original ones:
+It's intended to be used with copied files as part of the build process, and not with the original ones:

     └── assets
         ├── img